ethanckim/Semi-CP12-2019/README.md

 These programs created are developed while enrolled in the Computer Programming 12 course instructed by Mr. Nathan Hapke, Semiahmoo Secondary School.

+***For Current Students: Please do not copy this code directly for your projects, but use this as a reference.
+Mr.Hapke already knows the presence of the repository, and copying and pasting directly will immediately result in academic dishonesty.***

 The programs are organized into the following subdirectories and may include README.md files with specific instructions:

 * [Parroter](ca.kim.parroter)